mixxxdj/manual/source/chapters/configuration.rst

 |ic_lib_prepare| Mixxx automatically analyzes tracks the first time you load
-them in a deck, nevertheless it is recommended that you analyze them before playing live with them to ensure the beatgrids are correct.
+them in a deck, nevertheless it is recommended that you analyze them before playing live to ensure the beatgrids are correct.
 Furthermore, track analysis takes considerable CPU power and might cause skips in the audio --- things you surely don't need while performing.